michaelfester/docs/docs/reference/data-sources/glide-tables.md

 ## Duplicate a Glide Table

-If you want to reuse the data from an existing Glide Table but don’t want the data to be synced across projects, use Duplicate.
+If you want to reuse the data from an existing Glide Table but don't want the data to be synced across projects, use Duplicate.

 1. In the Glide Layout Editor, select the **Data Editor** icon.
 2. On the left side of the Data Editor, under **Tables**, right click on the name of the table.